 Step 3.
 Select a created backup including your lost files and click "Next".

 Step 4.
-Choose the files you want to recover by clicking "Browse for files".
-You can also choose to recover all of the files in the backup.
+Choose the files you want to recover by clicking "Browse for files/folders".
+You can also choose to recover all of the files in the backup by checking the box of "Select all files from this backup".

 Step 5.
 Select a secure destination to save the recovered files and click "Restore" to start the process.